Lead Opinion

 Next the majority takes issue with Congress’ decision to limit party contributions

-Finally, the majority rejects the argument that limits on party expenditures are necessary to prevent evasion of the Act‘s other contribution limits.
-The majority believes that enforcement of the disclosure requirements in section
+Finally, the majority rejects the argument that limits on party expenditures are necessary to prevent evasion of the Act’s other contribution limits.
+The majority believes that enforcement of the disclosure requirements in section 441a(a)(8) is adequate to protect against this problem.
+To the contrary, the Supreme Court has made it unmistakably clear that the existence of disclosure requirements is not a ground for invalidating contribution limits.

-In sum, the majority has substituted a paean to its view of the role of political parties for a properly deferential assessment of the constitutionality of limits on coordinated party contributions under applicable Supreme Court authority.
+In sum, the majority has substituted a paean to its view of the role of political parties for a properly deferential assessment of the constitutionality of limits on coordinated party contributiоns under applicable Supreme Court authority.
 The result the majority reaches simply cannot be reconciled with that authority.

 I see no merit to the assertion that the political atmosphere has changed to the extent that the limits at issue are no longer needed.
-This evaluation, like so many of the others made by the majority in this case, is to be made by Congress through the legislative process and not by us through judicial fiat.
+This evaluation, like so many of the others made by the majority in this case, is to be made by Congress thrоugh the legislative process and not by us through judicial fiat.
 Neither the majority nor the Committee has made a persuasive argument that human nature has changed in the twenty years that have passed since FECA was enacted.
 To the extent that the political process has in fact improved, FECA has played a major role in the curtailment of abuses.
 Eliminating an integral part of the Act would allow those abuses to flourish once again.
 The fact that FECA has accomplished what it was meant to do is hardly a justification for doing away with it.
 In holding to the contrary, the majority makes a grave error by turning a deaf ear to the voices of history that advise us to learn from our mistakes lest we repeat them.

 Accordingly, I dissent.

-(A) in the case of a candidate for election to the office of Senator or of Representative from a State which is entitled to only one Representative, the greater of--
+(A) in the case of a candidate for election to the office of Senator or of Representative from a State which is entitled to only one Representative, the greater of—

 (i) 2 cents multiplied by the voting age population of the State (as certified under subsection (e) of this section); or